Arians retires as Bucs' coach, Bowles promoted to top spot

 AP Sports Writer

 TAMPA, Fla.
-(AP) — Bruce Arians has decided to retire as coach of the Tampa Bay Buccaneers and move into a front-office role with the team, a stunning move announced Wednesday night.
+(AP) — Bruce Arians unexpectedly retired as coach of the Tampa Bay Buccaneers, a stunning move Wednesday night that the 69-year-old who guided the team to its second Super Bowl title says is not related to health.

+The two-time cancer survivor stepped down as coach of the Arizona Cardinals due to medical concerns in 2017, only to be lured back to the sideline by the then-struggling Bucs two years later.

+This time, he said, he exits feeling the best he has in “many years” and is looking forward to transitioning into a front-office position working with general manager Jason Licht.

+“This team is in a much better place than it was three years ago due to Jason’s great work and the Glazer family’s commitment to winning,” Arians said in a lengthy statement issued by the team.

+“I want to focus on what I can give back to this incredible game that has provided so much for me and my family,” Arians added.
+“I really began thinking about my personal transition plan earlier this offseason.
+I wanted to ensure when I walked away that Todd Bowles would have the best opportunity to succeed.”

 Arians, who will turn 70 this coming season, coached the Bucs to the Super Bowl title in the 2020 season — Tom Brady’s first with Tampa Bay.
-The Bucs were 31-18 in Arians’ three seasons there and he was 80-48-1 in eight years as a head coach overall when adding in his five seasons with the Arizona Cardinals.
+The Bucs were 31-18 in Arians’ three seasons there and he was 80-48-1 in eight years as a head coach overall when adding in five seasons with the Cardinals from 2013 to 2017.

-NBC Sports and the Los Angeles Times first reported Arians’ decision and that Bowles would be promoted.
+NBC Sports and the Los Angeles Times first reported Arians’ decision and that Bowles would be replace him.

-“I have spent most of the last 50 years of my life on the sidelines as a football coach in one form or another,” Arians said in a statement released by the team.
-“Today, I have made the decision to move from the sidelines into another role with the Buccaneers front office, assisting (general manager) Jason Licht and his staff.

 Bowles becomes the sixth minority head coach currently in the NFL, joining Pittsburgh’s Mike Tomlin, Washington’s Ron Rivera, the New York Jets’ Robert Saleh, Houston’s Lovie Smith and Miami’s Mike McDaniel.
 He also is the fourth Black coach in Bucs’ history, joining Tony Dungy, Raheem Morris and Smith.